INSPECTION & ACCEPTANCE OF SEED

 Seed shall be mixed by an approved seed conditioner as described in this IM, but the seed is not required to come from an approved seed conditioner.

-Suppliers of certified seed mixtures shall furnish with each shipment a certified seed mixture report and certification sheet (see Appendix A).
+Certified seed conditioner shall furnish with each shipment a certified seed mixture report and certification sheet (see Appendix A).
 Each mixture report shall identify the county, project number, contractor or subcontractor, type of seed mixture.
 Blank forms are available at the Office of Materials website.

 Each certification sheet shall be signed by a designated responsible company representative.